jhu-dvrk/dvrk-readthedocs/docs/pages/setup/estop.rst

 Issue with two 5-pin connectors
 ###############################

 The Build #4 controller boxes contain two 5-pin safety connectors.
-While the intent was to enable both the modular and monolithic connection schemes, it is possible to miswire the e-stop chain because the Extension (Daisy-Chain) Cable is not straight-through; it connects S1 (pin 3) on one connector to S2 (pin 4) on the other.
+While the intent was to enable both the modular and monolithic connection schemes, it is possible to incorrectly wire the e-stop chain because the Extension (Daisy-Chain) Cable is not straight-through; it connects S1 (pin 3) on one connector to S2 (pin 4) on the other.
 Thus, it matters which way the cable is connected.
 Connecting it backwards will cause some safety relays to be bypassed, as shown in the figure below.

 .. figure:: /images/estop/SafetyChain-Build4.png
    :width: 600